 Procedures and Timeline (24 months) for Site Selection

-• The potential sites are presented to the Region VI Fall Meeting Program Committee (e.g. July).
+The potential sites are presented to the Region VII Fall Meeting Program Committee (e.g. July).

-• Within one month following the NCURA Annual Meeting, a request is submitted to the NCURA National Office to send out an announcement presenting the candidate sites to the Region VII membership for a vote (e.g. September).
+Within one month following the NCURA Annual Meeting, a request is submitted to the Senior Manager, Regional and Membership Services as the NCURA National Office to send out an announcement presenting the candidate sites to the Region VII membership for a vote (e.g. September).

-• The status of the negotiation is reported to the members of Regions VI and VII at the Region VI/VII Fall Meeting (e.g. October).
+The status of the negotiation is reported to the members at the Region Fall Meeting (e.g. October).

-• The selected site is announced to the members of Regions VI and VII by the Region VII Executive Committee early in the year of the scheduled Regional Meeting (or as soon as possible following the conclusion of negotiations with the host hotel) (e.g. April).
+The selected site is announced to the members by the Region VII Executive Committee early in the year of the scheduled Regional Meeting (or as soon as possible following the conclusion of negotiations with the host hotel) (e.g. April).

-• The site hosts the Region VI/VII Fall Meeting (e.g. October).
+The site hosts the Region Fall Meeting (e.g. October).

-NOTE: Contracts must be reviewed by the Region VII Chair and the national NCURA office before being signed.
+NOTE: Contracts must be reviewed by the Region VII Chair and a meetings professional from the NCURA National Office or a Third Party Contractor before being signed.
 The Region VII Chair signs all contracts.